locationtech/geomesa/README.md

 The project is built using Maven.
 To build, run:

-    mvn clean install
+    mvn clean install -DskipTests

 The full build takes quite a while.
-To speed it up, you may skip tests and use multiple threads.
+To speed it up, you may use multiple threads (`-T 1.5C`).

+To run unit tests, omit the `-DskipTests` (note: requires `docker` to be available).

 ### Build with Bloop Compile Server